Our Childcare Journey

 Kindercare enters the Christchurch market

-With the acquisition of 8 centres, previously Paddington’s, Kindercare extended our service into the first region outside of Auckland – supporting Christchurch children and families and growing our team. -
+Kindercare acquired 8 centres, previously Paddington’s, and extended our service into the first region outside of Auckland, supporting Christchurch children and families and growing our team.

 2005